GabrielStahlberg/git-commands/README.md

 # Show all authors with the amount of commits and each commit message
 git shortlog

-# Show only authors and the amount of commits of each
+# Show only authors and the amount of commits from each
 git shortlog -sn

 # Show a graph with all repository changes